COSMIC-SETI/cosmic-vla-automator/docs/vlass-automation.md

 ### 4.

-Not all the stars within the circle around C<sub>1</sub> will be visible for the full width of the primary field of view.
+Not all the stars within the circle around C will be visible for the full width of the primary field of view.
 The horizontal red lines give an indication of the portion of RA within which they are recorded as the primary field of view passes.